deeplearning4j/deeplearning4j/gettingstarted.md

 Take a look at the [MNIST tutorial](../mnist-tutorial.html) to get running quickly and checkout [custom datasets](../customdatasets.html) for other datasets to explore.

-Follow [ND4J Getting Started](http://nd4j.org/getstarted.html) instructions to start a new project and include necessary [POM dependencies](http://nd4j.org/dependencies.html).
+Follow the [ND4J Getting Started](http://nd4j.org/getstarted.html) instructions to start a new project and include necessary [POM dependencies](http://nd4j.org/dependencies.html).